Help your student stay tech savvy and safe with these resources:

-The Live "Stock" Adventure is a fun and educational activity for middle school students in grades six to eight.
-The goal of the Live "Stock" Adventure is not only to raise students' awareness of the value of saving and investing, but also to provide an innovative way to practice specific math skills such as calculating percentages and computing multi-digit numbers.
+The Live "Stock" Adventure is a fun and educational activity intended for middle school students.
+The goal is not only to raise students' awareness of the value of saving and investing, but also to provide an innovative way to practice specific math skills such as calculating percentages and computing multi-digit numbers.

 The Adventure is free to download and may be played using a standard deck of 52 playing cards.